zacanger/alert/README.md

 # alert

+NOTICE: the `alert` package name on npm has been given away.
+This has been deprecated for a long time.
+See below.
+Don't use `alert` from npm if you're expecting an isomorphic alert package.

-Deprecated: use `node-notifier` instead, it's better maintained, has more options, and is all-around a better package. `alert` will not get any new updates.
+NOTICE: deprecated use `node-notifier` instead, it's better maintained, has more options, and is all-around a better package. `alert` will not get any new updates.